GlacianNex/new_world_fishing_bot/README.md

 >This program is meant to be used for purely educational purposes.
 Use of this program is a direct violation of Amazon Game Studio Terms of Service, and is a punishiable offence.

+### **Intended Use**

+This bot was built with two purposes in mind:
+1. Absolve me of my boredom
+2. Demonstrate how most games (in this case New World) is vanuable to screen scraping bots, give detailed description of how they work, and outline how to combat them.

 ### **Requirements**

 - Python - Verison 3.9